ikunetwork/WhitePaper/README.md

 ![IKU Network Utility](https://github.com/ikunetwork/WhitePaper/raw/master/IKU-Network-Utility.png)

+redo this so that RT, Library Exchange and RFP are in a triangle that then feeds into Peer Review, etc.

+The IN will serve to be a library-hub for the generation, tracking and exchange of such data allowing for an incentivized, open workflow for the most promising research and clinical trials.
 Through this utility, IKU serves to achieve open markets for digital rights to research - created and traded in a fungible, liquid fashion.

 ## Tokenization